alacritty/alacritty/README.md

 ## Installation

 Instructions are provided for macOS and many Linux variants to compile Alacritty from source.
-With the exception of Arch (which has a package in the AUR) and [NixOS](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/misc/alacritty/default.nix) (at the moment in unstable, will be part of 17.09), please first read the [prerequisites](#prerequisites) section, then find the section for your OS, and
+With the exception of Arch (which has a package in the AUR), Void Linux (in main repository) and [NixOS](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/misc/alacritty/default.nix) (at the moment in unstable, will be part of 17.09), please first read the [prerequisites](#prerequisites) section, then find the section for your OS, and